Rainbow flag (LGBTQ): Other variations

+Following the 2016 Orlando nightclub shooting, posters containing a rainbow Gadsden flag inscribed with "#ShootBack" were placed around West Hollywood.

 Government flags

 While the rainbow flag has not been officially incorporated into the flags in any countries, some states and municipalities have flown the pride flag alongside the state flag to demonstrate inclusivity and support for LGBTQ communities.
-Some countries, like Germany, allow the Pride flag to be flown on government buildings on specific occasions.
-Some states, provinces and municipalities allow the Pride Flag to be flown on government buildings.
-Embassies and consulates of LGBTQ friendly countries may fly the Pride flag alongside their national flag to show solidarity with the LGBTQ community.
+Some countries, like Germany, allow the rainbow flag to be flown on government buildings on specific occasions.
+Some states, provinces and municipalities allow the rainbow flag to be flown on government buildings.
+Embassies and consulates of LGBTQ-friendly countries may fly the rainbow flag alongside their national flag to show solidarity with the LGBTQ community.

 A spending bill passed in 2024 restricts flying any flag other than the US flag over US embassies.
 This means Pride flags cannot be flown on flagpoles at the top of embassies.
 However, this does not ban displaying Pride flags elsewhere on embassy grounds, like inside offices or on lower flagpoles.